Veldskoen Shoes: Overseas markets

 Veldskoen Shoes exports products to 32 countries.
 This includes the US, Australia, New Zealand, Taiwan, China, the Nordic countries, Canada, the entire Europe, and parts of Africa.

 All Veldskoen Shoes raw materials are sourced locally, from South African businesses.
 From the leather to the thread and the thermoplastic rubber (TPR) components.
 Indirectly Veldskoen Shoes supports close to 100 people across the different factories and tanneries in South Africa.

 In 2019, businessman Mark Cuban and celebrity Ashton Kutcher acquired a 50% ownership stake in Veldskoen Shoes US business.

 In 2019, Veldskoen Shoes made waves in British media after Prince Harry, who was touring South Africa with his wife, Meghan Markle, wore the brand.

 In 2021, Veldskoen was named the official off-field shoe of South African athletes at the Olympic Games in Tokyo by the South African Sports Confederation and Olympic Committee (SASCOC).

 In 2020, Veldskoen Shoes collaborated with DHL to launch a limited edition sneaker in London called "Dear Everyone".
 Minnie Dlamini wore the sneaker at the Paris Fashion Week.

 In June 2023, Valor Hospitality Partners and Veldskoen Shoes launched a strategic initiative to provide vellies to their Hotel Staff across the United States.
 In 2023, Veldskoen Shoes collaborated with Briana Evigan, American actress and dancer best known for her appearance in the Step Up (franchise), to create a Ranger "MoveMe" boot.

+In July 2026, the Veldskoen commemorative plaque was unveiled in Century City in Cape Town as part of the Long March to Freedom exhibition.
+The exhibition celebrated the iconic South African shoe's contribution to the country's cultural heritage, craftsmanship, and entrepreneurship.